tatsuyafujisaki/android-playground/markdown/terminology.md

 https://developer.android.com/jetpack/androidx/releases/core#declaring_dependencies

 # Main-safe
-* means that it is safe to call from the main thread.
+* means that it is safe to call from the main thread because it does not block the thread and moves to the background thread.
 * For example, suspend functions are main-safe.